Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Website

-The doctoral school Territories, Time, Society and Development trains doctors in Archaeology, Egyptology, Ethnology, Geography, Psychology, Management Sciences, Information and Communication Sciences, Political Science, Sociology, STAPS.
+The Doctoral School Territories, Time, Society, and Development trains PhD students in Archaeology, Egyptology, Ethnology, Geography, Psychology, Management Sciences, Information and Communication Sciences, Political Science, Sociology, and Sports Science.

-Its field of competence is on the one hand that of Life Science and Environment and on the other hand that of Human and Social Sciences.
+Its area of expertise is, on the one hand, Life Sciences and the Environment and, on the other hand, Humanities and Social Sciences.

 Management team